 I remember strolling down Borough Market, all fascinated with the food stalls and falling in love with the London charm.
 So here I am again, revisiting the area, but this time taking you guys together with me on a little food-hopping session around London Bridge!

-Disclaimer: the spending money was gifted by Hotels.com, but all views are my own.
+Disclaimer: This is a collaboration with Hotels.com, but all views are my own.

 Monmouth Coffee